eukras/koinos/README.md

     $ref2 = $rm->createReferenceFromQuery('1cor+16.1-4,5,8,10-14');

 In this example `$ref1` generates identically to `$ref2`.
-Adjacent verse ranges are combined together into a canonical reference.
-Koinos does not know or care how many verses are in a given chapter.
+Adjacent verse ranges are combined together into a standard reference.
+Koinos does not know or care how many verses are in a given chapter, though; internally, full-chapter links are treated as Book 1:1-999.

-    echo $rm->getTitle($ref1);  //  1 Corinthians 16:1-5,8,10-14 echo
+    echo $rm->getTitle($ref1);  //  1 Corinthians 16:1-5,8,10-14
-    $rm->getTitle($ref2);       //  1 Corinthians 16:1-5,8,10-14
+    echo $rm->getTitle($ref2);  //  1 Corinthians 16:1-5,8,10-14

     $ref1->equals($ref2);       //  true
     $ref1->contains($ref2);     //  true